Guitar Amp Settings For Metal: Best Modern Examples

 Melodic Metal

 A melodic metal tone is much different, as you want more mids and less gain.
-This needs to be fairly tight and full, and not muddy.
+In this case, think of a band like Periphery as an example.
+The sound needs to be fairly tight and full, and not muddy.
 Some good settings to get started would be:

 Again, resonance and presence can be set flat.
 Then just adjust to taste based on your guitar and speaker choice.
 These are also great settings for Nu metal.
 I have experimented with power metal as well and had good results.

 These are the more common amplifiers used for metal, but they need to be set correctly to sound good.
-We have provided some of the best places to start with these amps and different metal settings.
+I have provided some of the best metal amp settings below to help get you started!

-The Mesa Dual rectifier is a commonly used amplifier for metal.
+The Mesa Dual rectifier is an amplifier commonly used for metal.
 It’s also a tricky amp to dial in as the bass can be quite loose, and it can get fizzy if not set right.

 Are you going for a scooped metal sound?
 Then use the second channel in modern mode, and the settings should be as follows: